 Congratulations!
 You have successfully created your grant calendar.
 While it may look fancy with all the color-coded tabs and detailed information, it’s important to remember your grant calendar is not a static document.
 You will be using this as a guide and reevaluating it throughout your fiscal year to make sure it aligns with your organization’s ever-changing needs.
 It’s essential to reserve time in your schedule to regularly review deadlines and make necessary edits to your grant calendar.
 This will keep you organized and ensure your year ahead is productive and successful.
 Happy funding!

 Do you need a grant writing consultant to help you create a grant calendar?
-Schedule a free consultation to learn more about how we can help.
+Contact us to learn more about how we can help.